BuildForSDG/Farmspired/README.md

 run the `yarn install `in the server directory

-have `mongobd installed `since its the database we have having for now create a database called `admin`
+have `mongobd installed `since its the database we have having to test that its installed correctly type `mongo` or `mongod` in the console or terminal for now create a database called `admin` this is done by typing `use <database name>` in the mongodb console

 then run `yarn start` then
 server will run on port `4000` locally